dropwizard/dropwizard/docs/source/manual/core.rst

 Banners
 =======

-We think services should print out a big ASCII art banner on startup.
+We think application should print out a big ASCII art banner on startup.
 Yours should, too.
 It's fun.
-Just add a ``banner.txt`` class to ``src/main/resources`` and it'll print it out when your service starts::
+Just add a ``banner.txt`` class to ``src/main/resources`` and it'll print it out when your application starts::

     INFO  [2011-12-09 21:56:37,209] io.dropwizard.cli.ServerCommand: Starting hello-world